 The Career Development Office is committed to getting to know every NDLS student by offering individualized counseling and tailored advice.
-Through participation in Admitted Students events, 1L Orientation and educational programming throughout the academic year, the CDO and its staff members can serve as an invaluable resource during your time at NDLS.
-For some students, a few meetings are all they want or need; others will choose to meet with their career counselor many times throughout the year to discuss their career goals, fine tune their job search strategy and to hone their professional development skills.
+Through participation in Admitted Students events, 1L Orientation and educational programming throughout the academic year, the CDO and its staff members can serve as a valuable resource during your time at NDLS.

 There are a variety of professional opportunities available to students during their 1L summer.
-Public interest organizations, government agencies, law firms, professors in need of research assistants, and judges all hire law students.
+Public interest organizations, government agencies, law firms, professors in need of research assistants, and judges all hire 1L students.

 1. Public Interest Organizations & Government Agencies

-NDLS students have spent rewarding summers working for Public Defender Offices, Legal Aid Societies, Prosecutor’s Offices, State Attorney’s Offices and many other public interest organizations and government agencies.
-These jobs can be excellent opportunities to gain substantive legal experience, but please be aware that many do not lead to long-term employment.
-It is critical to keep up your networking and continue to make contacts during your summer employment.
+NDLS students have spent rewarding summers working for public defender offices, legal aid societies, prosecutor’s offices, state attorney’s offices and many other public interest organizations and government agencies.
+These jobs can be excellent opportunities to gain substantive legal experience, but please be aware that the vast majority do not lead to long-term employment.
+It is critical to maintain your networking efforts and continue to make contacts during your summer employment.

-NDLS subscribes to several online job search tools for public interest and government employment, including PSLawNet, which lists internship opportunities nationwide, public interest conferences, and fellowships, and the Government Honors & Internship Handbook (username: ranger, password: cookies), which lists government internship opportunities.
-More information can be found on the Public Interest page, and print versions of various public interest guides are available in the Career Development Reference Library located at 1334 Biolchini Hall.
+NDLS subscribes to several online job search tools for public interest and government employment, including PSJD, which lists internship opportunities nationwide, public interest conferences, and fellowships, and the Government Honors & Internship Handbook (password: GoIrish) which lists government internship opportunities.
+The CDO also maintains a Fellowship Database with a long list of available summer fellowships.
+More information can be found on the Public Interest page.

 2. Law Firms or In-House Counsel